proprotein convertase subtilisin kexin type 9 (PCSK9) inhibitor antibodies

 Underline indicate most frequent.

-SC:(Adults)75 mg every 2 wk; if desired LDL-C has not been achieved, dose may be ↑ to 150 mg every 2 wk.
+SC (Adults) 75 mg every 2 wk; if desired LDL-C has not been achieved, may ↑ dose to 150 mg every 2 wk.
 If less frequent dosing desired, may initiate therapy with 300 mg every 4 wk; if desired LDL-C has not been achieved, may adjust dose to 150 mg every 2 wk.
+Patients undergoing apheresis– 150 mg every 2 wk.

 - Obtain a diet history, especially with regard to fat consumption.